gromnitsky/copy_anchor_text/README.md

 Chrome 50+ extension.

-Adds an item to the context menu named 'Copy Anchor Text' for copying a link name.
+Adds an item to the context menu named '֎' for copying a link name.
 Unlike other similar extensions this one actually works.

+# News

+**0.0.2**

+- Reduce the memory usage by switching to an 'Event Page', instead of a persistent bg page.
+- Replace an ugly 'Copy Anchor Text' w/ a left-facing Armenian eternity sign (for the symbol looks rather cool).

 ## Build requirements